GoogleCloudPlatform/storage-sdrs/CONTRIBUTING.md

 # How to Contribute
+## Testing daniel Pull Request, do not actually merge this PR

 1. Sign a Contributor License Agreement (see details below).
 1. Fork the repo, develop and test your code changes.